Formatting Your Text#

 Comments and Synopsis#

-In addition to these standard Markdown features, novelWriter also allows for comments in documents.
-The text of a comment is ignored by the word counter.
+In addition to the above formatting features, novelWriter also allows for comments in documents.
+The text of a comment is always ignored by the word counter.
 The text can also be filtered out when building the manuscript or viewing the document.

 Synopsis:

-(with the colon included), the comment is treated specially and will show up in the Project Outline View in a dedicated column.
+, the comment is treated in a special manner and will show up in the The Novel Outline View in a dedicated column.
 The wordsynopsis

 This is a comment.
-The text is not renderred by default (this can be overridden), seen in the document viewer, or counted towards word counts.
+The text is not rendered by default (this can be overridden), seen in the document viewer, or counted towards word counts.
+It is intended for you to make notes in your text for your own sake, whatever that may be, that isn’t part of the story text.
+This is the general format of a comment.

 Note

-Only one comment can be flagged as a synopsis comment for each heading.
-If multiple comments are flagged as synopsis comments, the last one will be used and the rest ignored.
+Only one comment can be flagged as a synopsis or short comment for each heading.
+If multiple comments are flagged as synopsis or short comments, the last one will be used and the rest ignored.